OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod/statemod.md

 The accepted version has been compiled using an older commercial Lahey 95 compiler, whereas OpenCDSS is transitioning to the open source gfortran compiler.

+A small project is underway to evaluate options for alternative programming languages for the next generation of StateMod.
+This is a research study and near-term changes to StateMod language are not planned.

 ### Documentation ###

 The OpenCDSS project has created